Kraken vs. Predators: Betting Trends, Odds, Advanced Stats

 Kraken Betting Insights

-- The Kraken are 21-10 when favored on the moneyline this season.
+- The Kraken have put together a 21-11 record when favored on the moneyline this season.

-- The Kraken have a 56.5% chance to win this game based on the moneyline's implied probability.
+- The implied moneyline probability in this matchup gives the Kraken a 57.4% chance to win.

-- Seattle and its opponent have gone over 6 combined goals in 44 of 70 games this season.
+- Seattle and its opponent have combined to score more than 6 goals in 44 of 71 games this season.

 Kraken vs. Predators Rankings